Menu

 Aerial view of a forest buffer along a stream.

-“Human activity is the single greatest threat to the rivers we depend on,” says Blaine.”Their misuse represents a profound misunderstanding of how they work — for they are far more than trasport systems for waste … If we continue to overload them with pollutants, we will kill them.”
+“Human activity is the single greatest threat to the rivers we depend on,” says Blaine.”Their misuse represents a profound misunderstanding of how they work — for they are far more than transport systems for waste … If we continue to overload them with pollutants, we will kill them.”
 Pictured here, a forest buffer which Stroud Center research has shown helps protect streams and riers from agricultural runoff, including sediment, fertilizers, and pesticides.

-Rivers have provided us immeasurable benefits.
+Rivers have provided us with immeasurable benefits.
 But we are destroying them, and in doing so, we are imperiling our future.
 We need to step back from the brink and reconnect with our rivers.
 We need to understand them, not simply try to control them — to appreciate the whole of a river, not just those parts we find useful, to realize that a river is not merely a channel through which we can push water and waste, but a natural system of which we are a part.
 We urgently need to awaken to the beauty of our rivers, and to see clearly the forces that threaten them.

 Rivers in History

 Streams and rivers provide the essentials of life – water and food.
 For humans, they have done much more.
-We have used rivers to bathe our bodies, wash our clothes and remove our waste.
-Rivers have irrigated our farmlands, and carried in their waters the fertile sediments that create and replenish the soil itself.
+We have used rivers to bathe our bodies, wash our clothes, and remove our waste.
+Rivers have irrigated our farmlands and carried in their waters the fertile sediments that create and replenish the soil itself.
 Rivers have made possible the inexpensive and efficient transportation of goods — and thus the social, cultural and intellectual exchanges that have spurred the development of ideas and the spread of knowledge.
 Harnessing the flow and capturing the power of rivers was the source of the Industrial Revolution and the modern world as we know it.

-The earliest civilizations grew on rich alluvial plains that rivers created, and to a great extent rivers defined those early communities.
+The earliest civilizations grew on rich alluvial plains that rivers created, and to a great extent, rivers defined those early communities.
 People venerated their rivers as the source of life.
 Their earliest gods were river gods.
 But rivers could also be arbitrary forces of destruction, and people were often at their mercy, as floods obliterated their homes, droughts withered their crops, and contaminants poisoned their water.
 The river brought death as well as life.

 Over time, people learned a great deal about stream and river ecosystems by dividing knowledge into distinct disciplines.
 In recent years, however, despite all we have gained through specialization, we have lost sight of the river itself.
 To see it again in its wholeness, we must learn to weave the separate threads of knowledge and experience into a single tapestry, honoring the uniqueness of each thread and understanding how together they constitute the whole river.

 Let us look at three threads: science, utility, beauty.
 By observing the specific and often microscopic features of a river, scientists have sought to know it directly and tangibly.
-Particularly over the past 60 years, scientific research has vastly expanded our understanding of rivers and their ecosystems — their hydrology and chemistry, their physical properties and biological communities.
+Particularly over the past 60 years, scientific research has vastly expanded our understanding of rivers and their ecosystems — their hydrology and chemistry, their physical properties, and their biological communities.
 Yet perhaps the most profound result of this work has been to demonstrate empirically what people understood intuitively for millennia — that a stream is a dynamic system whose equilibrium depends on constant change, that it does not flow in a vacuum but is an integral part of the landscape it drains, that what happens throughout a river’s watershed determines the health of the stream, and that upstream activities determine downstream health.
 No part of the river’s ecosystem — not even a single organism — can be completely understood except in its relation to everything else.

 Human activity is the single greatest threat to the rivers we depend on.
 To understand the whole river is to account, in full measure, for the manifold benefits that rivers provide humans, and the true costs of doing so.
 Our dependence on rivers is not going to change.
 We cannot stop drinking their waters, nor eating the food they provide.
-We will continue to demand the power they generate, the transportation they make possible and the recreation they support.
+We will continue to demand the power they generate, the transportation they make possible, and the recreation they support.
 But we must stop reducing streams and rivers to their utilitarian functions and calculating their value solely in economic terms.
 It is both an environmental and an economic imperative to restore their place in the natural world so that they can both regenerate themselves and continue to provide their unique array of benefits and resources.

 The third dimension of the whole river is the one we have most thoroughly forgotten.
 That is to honor their natural mystery and beauty, which lie beyond the reach of scientific investigation and are too often the victims of economic exploitation.
 As with science, beauty is rooted in the particular — the play of light on the water, the caddisfly in its tiny case, the murmur of water flowing over stones, the scent of riparian plants in the early spring.
 It leads us to enjoy the stream directly, as we walk along its banks, raft into its reaches and fish its pools, feeling at these moments the solace of solitude and the paradoxical sense that we are not alone.
 We learn from these experiences that a stream is not just a collection of resources for us to exploit, but a community of which we are members.
 Beauty pulls us out of our individual selves and joins us with a world of immeasurable – and infinitesimal – things.